adrielepinto/health_insurance_cross_sell/README.md

 - Step 10. - Deploy Model to Production - Access the model by Google Sheets.

-# Assumptions
-- Every customer collected in the survey has a 100% probability of purchasing new car insurance;
-- The total average cost of the operation is 75.00 dollars;

 # Attribute List
 - Id: unique customer identifier.